dist22/CodebridgeDogs/README.md

    }
    ```
    ⚠ Make sure that the database is running locally (you can use SQL Server or a Docker container).
-  Replace YourStrong!Passw0rd and TokenSecret with your own secure values.
+  Replace YourStrong!Passw0rd with your own secure values.

 ## 🐳 Docker Setup
 ### Create `docker-compose.yml` or you can use mine.